theduckcompany/duckcloud/README.md

 > [!WARNING]
-> This project is in its alpha stage.
+> This project is in alpha stage.
 Things are moving fast and some occasional breaking changes could appears.

 ## Who's it for?

-This project aims to propose an easy solution for the families who want to keep their data safe at home away form TheBigCorps.
-It want to be as simple as possible for the users and the administrator.
-Grandma doesn't care about the cross-instances federations feature and you don't need complexes permissions systemes to manage access between you.
+This project aims to propose an easy solution for the families who want to keep their data safe at home away from the GAFAM.
+This service aims to be a
+Nextcloud alternative with more simplicity for both the user and the administrator.